 For families who do not meet the necessary requirements to receive a complimentary hard copy, the 100 Day Kit is available for purchase in the Autism Speaks Online Store. *Note: The kit is only available for residents of the United States.

-Autism Speaks thanks the following supporters whose generous contributions have helped to fund the 100 Day Kit for Newly Diagnosed Families:
+Autism Speaks thanks the following supporters whose generous contributions have helped to fund the 100 Day Kit for Newly Diagnosed Families of Young Children:

 We appreciate your feedback and suggestions for improvement.
 Please email us at firstname.lastname@example.org.